hgb-bin-proteomics/MSAnnika/README.md

 This workflow additionally requires the installation of the [IMP MS2 Spectrum Processor](https://ms.imp.ac.at/?action=spectrum-processor) node beforehand, which can be directly downloaded from [here (Proteome Discoverer 3.0)](https://ms.imp.ac.at/?file=spectrum-processor/ms2spectrumprocessor_3.0.zip).

 > [!Note]
-> You might get a warning in Proteome Discoverer that certain parameters do not exist, this is because of different MS Annika
+> When starting these workflows you might get a warning in Proteome Discoverer that certain parameters do not exist,
+> even though all parameters are set in the workflow.
+This is because of different MS Annika versions that have different
-> versions that have different parameter sets.
-You can ignore these warnings!
+> parameter sets.
+You can safely ignore these warnings!

 ## Support for Astral Data